jnorman-us/Learning-Go/README.md

 ## Results
 The results for this board are pretty interesting; it leaves two pegs on opposite ends of the board.
 Weird!

+> `*` is a peg, `-` is an empty slot.
+Round 0 is the starting state of the board from your input string.

     Results........
     Round: 0
         *